Hyundai Motor India sold over 9 mn cars in 25 yrs

-New Delhi, Feb 17 (IANS) Hyundai Motor India has sold over 9 million cars since its inception 25 years ago.
+New Delhi: Hyundai Motor India has sold over 9 million cars since its inception 25 years ago.

 Accordingly, 2021 marks 25 years of company's presence in India.